gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/app-support-gij-cloud.md

 * * *
 &nbsp;

-### Jira Server platform end of life support
+### Jira Server platform migration planning

-Atlassian’s end of life support for the Jira Server platform is slated for February 15, 2024.
-Plan ahead on migrating your Jira Server to Cloud or Data Center starting now.
+If you are planning to migrate to another platform,  think ahead on migrating your Jira Server to Cloud or Data Center starting now.

 This process is simple and manageable:

-*   Before you migrate, upgrade Git Integration for Jira app to the latest version.
+*   Before you migrate, upgrade Git Integration for Jira Server app to the latest version.
 *   Back your data for migration.
 *   Plan your migration path.